-Hailing from the 'slightly better state' of Mississippi (in her own words), Ivanna Adams is a Tulane undergraduate studying neuroscience, psychology and social innovation and social entrepreneurship.
+Hailing from Mississippi, Ivanna Adams is a Tulane undergraduate studying neuroscience, psychology and social innovation and social entrepreneurship.
 She was drawn to BANGL because it intertwined her passions for maternal and infant health and development, neuroscience, and equality.
 She hopes to gain a better understanding of the effects of different stressors on long-term health and health disparities.
 Outside of BANGL, Ivanna is a member of Alpha Kappa Alpha Sorority Incorporated, an Emergency Medical Technician for Tulane EMS, and a wannabe chef.

 Kyle, a born and raised New Orleanian, is a staff member in the BANGL lab.
 He is interested in the interaction between early life adversity and genetic and epigenetic factors on child development.
 As a public health graduate, his research interests focus on policy and community influences on health disparities.
 His experience with molecular assays, specifically qPCR measurement of telomere length, has led to collaborations in Suriname, Romania, and across the United States focused on the validity of telomeres as an indicator of cumulative exposure.
 He is currently getting his MBA at Tulane and is also involved in the business side of research: preparing grant applications, processing and tracking grant expenditures, extracting and analyzing financial data, and preparing reports.
 Outside of work, Kyle enjoys playing with his dog Bayou, cooking, reading, traveling, exercising, and all things Louisiana sports.